IoDLT/cat-config-scripts/README.md

       	--local - zsh scripts/cat-config/reset.sh --local <node_type>

-	This starts a single, independent local node.
-It has its own generation hash.
+	This prepares node that is ready to connect to the official, main testnet.

       	--official <node_type>

-	This prepares node that is ready to connect to the Foundation, main testnet.
+   This prepares a node from an existing template.

       	--existing - zsh scripts/cat-config/reset.sh --existing <node_type> <template_name>.

 	Provided from a template, resources are loaded to join an existing network.
 You may add your own template by copying the structure in `templates/testnet`.